 - Can’t turn on Bluetooth Windows 8

-Anyway, fixing the Bluetooth won’t turn on problem is easy, as you only have to apply a few steps in that matter – don’t worry as you won’t need to use third party tools or complex procedures.
-Basically all you need to do is to address the incompatibility problems that are caused by your Windows 8 based device drivers.
+Anyway, fixing the Bluetooth won’t turn on the problem is easy, as you only have to apply a few steps in that matter – don’t worry as you won’t need to use third party tools or complex procedures.
+Basically, all you need to do is to address the incompatibility problems that are caused by your Windows 8 based device drivers.

 How to fix Bluetooth won’t turn on in Windows 10 / Windows 8.1

 - Get the latest drivers for your device

 - Run the Troubleshooter

 - Check if the Bluetooth service is running